builds upon Beyond Green’s focus on sustainability and equity education and experience making sustainability videos and

-Beyond Green is still submitting his documentary on Brad’s experiences fighting Indigenous Mascots at film festivals this year.
+Beyond Green is also following up his documentary Systemic Injustice with the Systemic Injustice podcast.
+Systemic Injustice details Brad’s experiences fighting Indigenous Mascots and has been at 4 film festivals .
 Titled “Systemic Injustice” the documentary explores the culture of Indigenous Racism that mascots reinforce.
 “Systemic Injustice” won Best Native American Film at the 2022 Latino and Native American Film Festival and won a special prize at the 41st Paladino d’Oro Sport Film Festival in Palermo, Italy.